Percolation on Networks with Antagonistic and Dependent Interactions: Introduction

 \section{Introduction}

-In recent years, research on the structure of complex interacting systems and the dynamical processes occurring on these systems has attracted a lot of attention.
-A majority of studies, focused on investigating the structure and properties of complex systems, model them as a single connected network, where the link between two nodes represent an interaction between two entities \cite{Cohen2000,Newman2002,Newman2003,Kotnis2013}.
-However, most real world systems are composed of networks which interact with each other.
-For example, the power distribution network and the communication network.
-The nodes in the power distribution network depend on communication nodes (routers) for control, while communication nodes depend on power stations for electricity \cite{Rinaldi2001,Panzieri2008,Rosato2008}.
+In recent years, research on the structure of complex interacting systems and the dynamical processes occurring on these systems have attracted a lot of attention.
+A majority of studies, focused on investigating the structure and properties of complex systems, model them as a single connected network, where the link between two nodes represents an interaction between two entities \cite{Cohen2000,Newman2002,Newman2003,Kotnis2013}.
+However, most real world systems are composed of networks which interact with one other, such as the power distribution network and the communication network.
+The nodes in the power distribution network depend on communication nodes (routers) for exchange of control messages, while communication nodes depend on power stations for electricity \cite{Rinaldi2001,Panzieri2008,Rosato2008}.
 Due to this interdependence, failure of a proportion of nodes in either network may result in complete collapse of both networks.
-This is confirmed by recent studies on the percolation behavior \cite{Parshani2010,Gao2011,Gao2012} of interdependent networks; percolation analysis revealed the presence of first order phase transitions, i.e., collapse of portion of nodes in one network may lead to catastrophic collapse of the entire system.
-Thus, the study of such interacting networks is key in furthering our understanding or real world systems.
+This is confirmed by recent studies on the percolation behavior \cite{Parshani2010,Gao2011,Gao2012} of interdependent networks; percolation analysis revealed the presence of first order phase transitions, i.e., collapse of a portion of nodes in one network may lead to catastrophic collapse of the entire system.
+Thus, the study of such interacting networks is key in furthering our understanding of real world systems.